-1610.8 If the Board issues an Order denying the settlement agreement pursuant to § 1610.6, and a protest was not filed against the Application, the Board may grant the Application in accordance with
+1610.8 If the Board issues an Order denying the settlement agreement pursuant to § 1610.6, and a protest was not filed against the Application, the Board may grant the Application in accordance with D.C.

-D.C.
 Official Code § 25-104 if the applicant or licensee meets the requirements set forth in Title 25 of D.C.
 Official Code.

-1610.9 Settlement agreements must be submitted by the parties to the Board for the Board's consideration no later than ninety (90) days after the execution of the settlement agreement by parties who are signatories to the settlement agreement.
+1610.9 Settlement agreements shall be submitted to the Board for the Board's consideration no later than ninety (90) calendar days after execution by the parties.
+Any settlement agreement submitted after ninety (90) calendar days from date of execution will not be considered by the Board.